Tyler Matzek: Atlanta Braves (second stint)

 On August 31, 2024, Matzek signed a minor league contract to return to the Atlanta Braves organization.
 In 4 games for the Triple-A Gwinnett Stripers, he logged a 4.76 ERA with 5 strikeouts across 5 2/3 innings pitched.
 Matzek elected free agency following the season on November 4.

 New York Yankees

 On February 10, 2025, Matzek signed a minor league contract with the New York Yankees.
 He began the year with the Triple-A Scranton/Wilkes-Barre RailRiders.
 On April 22, the Yankees selected Matzek's contract, adding him to their active roster.
 In seven appearances for New York, he recorded a 4.26 ERA with seven strikeouts over 6 1/3 innings pitched.
 Matzek was designated for assignment on May 16.
 He elected to become a free agent on May 19, rather than accept an outright assignment to Scranton.

 St. Louis Cardinals

 On June 3, 2025, Matzek signed a minor league contract with the St. Louis Cardinals.
 He was released by the Cardinals on June 15, and was re-signed to a new minor league contract on June 19.
-He elected free agency on November 6.
+Matzek did not make an appearance for the organization, and elected free agency following the season on November 6.